 - Cleanup of contaminated areas, such as toxic waste or nuclear facilities.

 - Nanorobots (Future application in medicine)

 - Swarm robots (Military and civilian applications)

-Are robots stealing our jobs or solving labor shortages?
+Are Robots stealing our jobs or solving labor shortages?

 With the current covid situation, the world faces a labor force shortage as several migrant workers have gone back to their hometowns.
 Due to this, many companies have started relying on robots as a primary means of labor.
-White Castle, an American fast-food chain, has even begun using robots to make their hamburgers.
+White Castle, an American fast-food chain, has even begun using robots to make hamburgers.
 This even helps with reducing human contact between employees and customers.